indradhanush/indradhanush.github.io/_posts/2014-06-25-zeromq-transport-for-u1db-sync-protocol.md

     For example:

-    _Say, the source has documents A, B, and C at generations 5, 8 and 3 respectively.
+    _Say, the source has documents A, B, and C at ~~generations~~ revisions 5, 8 and 3 respectively.
 Lets just say the target has already synced with the source at this point._

-    Now, if documents A and B move up to generations 9 and 10 respectively at the source and it now initiates a sync against the target.
-The target will let the source know that the last information about these documents it has at generations 5, 8 and 3 respectively.
+    Now, if documents A and B move up to ~~generations~~ revisions 9 and 10 respectively at the source and it now initiates a sync against the target.
+The target will let the source know that the last information about these documents it has is at ~~generations~~ revisions 5, 8 and 3 respectively.

-    The source will know compare this information against its own replica database, and know that it needs to send generations 6 through 9 for document A and generations 9 through 10 for document B, while there is no need to send any information about document C as it has not changed at all since their last sync.
+    The source will know compare this information against its own replica database, and know that it needs to send ~~generations 6 through 9~~ revision 9 for document A and ~~generations 9 through 10~~ revision 10 for document B, while there is no need to send any information about document C as it has not changed at all since their last sync.

     This operation is known as __get\_sync\_info__, The actual interchange of information is a little different and in terms of a